mwrnd/notes/Alveo_U25/debug_log.md

 echo 0000:01:00.0 > /sys/bus/pci/drivers/sfc/bind
 ```

-The result is that the system crashes:
+The result is that the system crashes.
+After reboot, the following:

 ```
 [name@localhost ~]$ sudo su